7RU7H/Archive/Tools/Windows/Mimikatz/Mimikatz-Cheatsheet.md

 ## Kerberos Attacks
-Used in [[Attacking-Kerberos]] see the detailed mechanics of Kerberos and [[Active-Directory-Kerberos-Authenication-Defined]].
+Used in [[Attacking-Kerberos]] see the detailed mechanics of Kerberos and [[Active-Directory-Kerberos-Authentication-Defined]].
 It is credential base so understanding [[Active-Directory-Authentication]] in part for [[Active-Directory-Privilege-Escalation]] and [[Active-Directory-Lateral-Movement]] as it is capable of command execution.

 Sometimes extraction of Kerberos tickets and sessions keys from LSASS memory with Mimikatz, requiring also SYSTEM privileges:
 ```powershell